numaproj/numaflow/docs/quick-start.md

 ## A pipeline with reduce (aggregation)

-To view an example pipeline with the [Reduce UDF](user-guide/user-defined-functions/reduce/reduce.md), see [Reduce Examples](user-guide/user-defined-functions/reduce/examples.md).
+To set up an example pipeline with the [Reduce UDF](user-guide/user-defined-functions/reduce/reduce.md), see [Reduce Examples](user-guide/user-defined-functions/reduce/examples.md).

 ## What's Next